LucaDR1998/moodle-block_bookchapter_pdf/README.md

 The Export Book Chapters Block is a Moodle block plugin that provides a convenient way for users to download book chapters in PDF format directly from their course.

-Key Features:
+## Key Features:
-Keyword-Based Filtering: Users can specify a keyword in the block's configuration.
-Only book chapters containing this keyword will be included in the download.
+- **Keyword-Based Filtering (Chapter Prefix)**: Users can specify a keyword (prefix) in the block's configuration.
+Only book chapters whose titles contain this prefix will be included in the download.
+This feature allows selective exports of specific chapters, making it easier to filter and focus on relevant content.
-Full Book Download Option: If the keyword field is left empty, the block allows users to download all chapters of all books in the course.
+- **Full Book Download Option**: If the keyword (Chapter Prefix) field is left empty, the block allows users to download all chapters of all books in the course, offering maximum flexibility.
+- **Security Enhancements**: The block respects course access restrictions and visibility settings.
+Students will not be able to export book chapters if the book is hidden or restricted, ensuring that only authorized users can access specific content.
-Zip File Export: The exported chapters are packaged into a ZIP file named exported_chapters.zip, ensuring an organized and easy-to-handle download.
+- **Zip File Export**: The exported chapters are packaged into a ZIP file named `exported_chapters.zip`, ensuring an organized and easy-to-handle download.
-Pagination Support: The plugin ensures that the downloaded PDFs maintain the original pagination of the book chapters, providing a seamless reading experience.
+- **Pagination Support**: The plugin ensures that the downloaded PDFs maintain the original pagination of the book chapters, providing a seamless reading experience.

 This block is especially useful for courses with extensive book content, allowing students to easily access and download the material for offline reading and study.
 It integrates seamlessly into any Moodle course, providing a user-friendly interface for both teachers and students.

+## Chapter Prefix Explained:
+The **Chapter Prefix** feature allows course administrators or teachers to filter book chapters by a keyword.
+For example, if you set the prefix to "Unit 1", only chapters that start with "Unit 1" in the title will be exported.
+If no prefix is specified, the entire book will be available for export.

-Installation and Configuration:
+## Installation and Configuration:
-Installation: Install the plugin through the Moodle plugin installer.
+1. **Installation**: Install the plugin through the Moodle plugin installer or manually by placing the block's directory in `{your/moodle/dirroot}/blocks/bookchapter_pdf` and completing the installation process.
-Configuration: Add the block to your course and configure it by specifying a keyword if desired.
+2. **Configuration**: After adding the block to your course, configure it by specifying a Chapter Prefix if desired.
+Leave the prefix empty to allow full book downloads.
-Usage: Users can click the download button to get a ZIP file containing the filtered or full book chapters in PDF format.
+3. **Usage**: Users can click the download button to get a ZIP file containing the filtered or full book chapters in PDF format.

 With the Export Book Chapters Block, managing and distributing course book content has never been easier.
 Simplify your course material downloads and enhance the learning experience for your students with this essential Moodle plugin.

 ## Installing via uploaded ZIP file ##